hmemcpy/hmemcpy.com/source/_posts/2012-12-11-running-multithreaded-unit-tests-with-fakeiteasy.md

 }
 ```

-And that's it &ndash; using this code you can create a thread-safe fake objects to use in your tests, if you require.
+And that's it - using this code you can create a thread-safe fake objects to use in your tests, if you require.